Bringing great southwest flavours to classic 3-bean salad, this Southwest 3-Bean Salad is great twist on a classic and perfect for your Summer BBQs!

 - 1/2 cup white vinegar

-- 4 1/2 Tbsp vegetable oil, or canola or other neutral tasting oil
+- 4 1/2 Tablespoons vegetable oil, or canola or other neutral tasting oil

 - Salt and freshly ground pepper, to taste

-- Rinse canned beans well in a colander under running cold water.
+- Drain the canned beans and rinse well in a colander under running cold water.
 Drain well and add to a large bowl.
-Add cooked and cooled yellow wax beans.
 Add chopped red onion.

 - Prepare dressing by combining all ingredients and whisking well to combine.
 Pour over beans and onion and toss to combine well.
 Cover and refrigerate at least 2 hours, or longer.
 Keeps well in the fridge if made ahead.
 To serve, garnish with freshly chopped cilantro or parsley.